-Eduardo Pacay is a forest engineer with a M.Sc. in Environmental Socioeconomics from Tropical Agriculture Research and Higher Education Center (CATIE), Costa Rica.
-He works on impact evaluation of environmental conservation policies and programs, using spatial econometric analysis.
+Eduardo Pacay is a forest engineer with an MSc. in Environmental Socioeconomics from the Tropical Agriculture Research and Higher Education Center (CATIE), Costa Rica.
+He works on the impact evaluation of environmental conservation policies and programs, using spatial econometric analysis.

 He has collaborated with studies focused on measuring the impact of forest conservation policies on deforestation, climate-related disaster occurrence, and public health in different Latin American countries.
 Moreover, Eduardo has worked on generating econometric models for future deforestation prediction and the construction of disaster risk indices caused by extreme climatic events.
 He has also participated in consultancies on the economic valuation of ecosystem services.
 Likewise, he has also worked on financial and economic evaluation of projects and interventions related to water and agriculture.

 Eduardo also works in climate finance, especially in financing strategies for adaptation to climate change in nature-based solutions.
 Part of his current work on these topics is for the Scaling Up of Ecosystem-based Adaptation Measures (EbA) in the Latin American program.
 On the other hand, at the beginning of his professional career, Eduardo worked on developing productive and environmental conservation projects with indigenous populations located in protected areas and biological corridors in Guatemala.

 The research interests of Eduardo are as follows:

 - Impact evaluation of policies and programs related to deforestation, protected areas, climate change adaptation, water, and agriculture.

 - Cost-benefit analysis of projects and interventions on the environment and the development.